RigsOfRods/docs.rigsofrods.org/gameplay/general-faq.md

 # Supported operating systems

-Rigs of Rods supports Windows 7 SP1, Windows 8/8.1, Windows 10, and Linux.
+Rigs of Rods supports 64 bit Windows 7 SP1, Windows 8/8.1, Windows 10, and Linux.

-Windows XP & Vista are no longer supported as of 0.4.8 RC5.
+Windows XP & Vista are no longer supported as of version 0.4.8 RC5.

+32 bit is no longer supported as of version 2020.01.

 ChromeOS (Chromebooks), MacOS, and mobile platforms (Android/iOS) are not supported and most likely never will be.